qshan/nucleus/ext/README.md

 ### FMT
 1. Per general update process above
-3. extract include/fmt into ext/fmt
+2. extract include/fmt into ext/fmt
+Note: There are still issues with spdlog with v8 of fmt. https://github.com/gabime/spdlog/issues/1975